 (You can have a different blog name than what’s typed into a web search bar, but for branding purposes, it’s not smart.)

 Step 2: Choose a Host and Register Your Domain

-There are ton of different hosting services out there to choose from, and all claim to be the best.
-You could get a massive migraine trying to figure out who to work with and whether or not their services are all they’re cracked up to be.
-You could also spend a ton of money you don’t have and don’t need to spend, on a hosting package that is way beyond the needs of your website.
+There are ton of different hosting services you can choose from and you could get a massive migraine trying to figure out who to work with and whether their services are all they’re cracked up to be.
+You could also spend a ton of money you don’t have and don’t need to spend on a hosting package that is way beyond the needs of your website.

 Save yourself a huge headache and a lot of money and get a hosting account at Bluehost.
-Bluehost will register your car, park your car, and give you the tools to easily design the parking garage for your ride.
-With Bluehost, you can get a free domain, unlimited space, can self-host your blog (which is essential if you want to monetize), 24/7 technical support for those, “I have no idea what I’m doing” moments, and hosting packages that start at $3.45 a month.
-Seriously, affordability is important because you’re not making money (yet).
+With Bluehost, you can get a free domain, unlimited space, can self-host your blog (which is essential if you want to monetize), 24/7 technical support for those, “I have no idea what I’m doing” moments, and hosting packages that start at $3.45 a month (and that’s important because you’re not making money … yet).

 Next, choose your plan.
 They have plans starting at $3.45 per month (which is kind of crazy).
 That’s like…the price of a latte.
 You can do this!

 After you’ve chosen your plan, Bluehost will help you register your domain.
 On this screen, you’ll type in the URL you want for your website in the “new domain” box.
 Make sure “.com” is selected, and click “next.”
 If the URL you’ve chosen is already taken, it will give you some similar suggestions.
 Try to keep your domain name as close to your blog’s name as possible.